 Our Bank Account Details

-If you have any concerns as to the validity of the bank details provided to you, please check the details by telephoning the caseworker who is dealing with your matter or a member of our Accounts or Client Services teams.
+If you have any concerns as to the validity of the bank details provided to you, please check the details by telephoning the caseworker who is dealing with your matter or a member of our Client Services team.
 If an email has been hacked, any telephone numbers in the email might also have been changed, so we recommend that you also verify any telephone number you use before calling – the best place to verify our telephone number is using the “Find a Solicitor” service on the Law Society website.

 Your Bank Account Details